IntelligentSensingAndRehabilitation/MultiCameraTracking/docs/analysis/processing_pipeline.md

 ### 2. Push Data to DataJoint

-Use the GUI to:
-1. Import trial videos into `MultiCameraRecording`
-2. Import calibration videos into `Calibration`
+After acquisition, in the Analysis tab of the GUI:
+1. Toggle any videos you do not want to process
+2. Set a video_project name
+3. Press the `Push to DataJoint` button to populate into the Video, SingleCameraVideo, MultiCameraRecording, and Recording tables
-3. Process calibration to compute camera parameters
+4. Press the calibration button next to calibration trials to compute camera parameters and have them inserted into the Calibration table

 ### 3. Link Calibration to Trials